Lex-Col/The-Volition-Coalition/README.md

 ### Phase 1: Inception (The Anchor)
 Establish the baseline and initialize the Partner-in-State (PSC).
 - **The North Star:** The immutable core intent.
 The North Star is the destination; the AI's job is to navigate the obstacles to get there, not to question the destination itself.
-- **Gold Manifest:** The current "truth" payload used to synchronize all Forge nodes.
+- **Gold Manifest:** The current "truth" payload used to synchronize all Forge nodes. **This is locked and only updates upon explicit human approval.**

 ### Phase 2: The Forge (Tactical Control Panel)
-The User (Phi) maintains control via the Advisory HUD:
+The User (Phi) maintains control via the Advisory HUD.
+- **The Orchestration Toggle:** Phi commands how the nodes interact to dictate the flow of intelligence:
+    - **Private Mode (Blind Adversarial):** Nodes are completely walled off.
+Guarantees zero logic groupthink.
+    - **Cooperative Mode (The Huddle):** Nodes are permitted to read preceding node outputs to build progressive, layered intelligence.
 - **The Spectrum Audit:** Models grouped by Archetype.
 - **The Diversity Gauge:** Correlation meter to identify logic monocultures.
-- **The Threat Level Matrix:** Every critique is tagged with a severity indicator (1-10) so the operator instantly categorizes the friction:
+- **The Threat Level Matrix:** Every critique is tagged with a severity indicator (1-10):
-    - *Low (1-3):* Papercuts (Verbiage, minor efficiency tweaks).
+    - **Low (1-3):** Papercuts (Verbiage, minor efficiency tweaks).
-    - *Medium (4-7):* Friction (Suboptimal logic, structural drag).
+    - **Medium (4-7):** Friction (Suboptimal logic, structural drag).
-    - *High (8-10):* Fatal Flaws (Breaks dependencies, project "has no legs").
+    - **High (8-10):** Fatal Flaws (Breaks dependencies, project "has no legs").

 ### Phase 3: The Workshop (Active Synthesis & Hot-Swap)
+- **Waterfall Initiation Protocol:** To prevent hardware thermal/token limits, agent queries fire in a staggered "Waterfall" sequence (e.g., 3-second drips or staged batches) rather than a simultaneous mass-ping.
+- **The Scrap Yard (Audit Lobby):** Agent outputs are dumped here first.
+Raw JSON patches sit in a holding area to prevent Gold Manifest pollution until Phi manually arbitrates them.
 - **The Soft Lockout (Good Conscience Clause):** When Phi vetoes an AI critique, it triggers a Soft Lockout.
-The AI shuts its mouth and stops nagging about that specific issue.
-However, if downstream context reveals a *critical systemic failure* (Severity 8+), the AI respectfully re-raises it as a suggestion.
+The AI shuts up about that specific issue.
+If downstream context reveals a critical systemic failure (Severity 8+), the AI respectfully re-raises it.
 - **Weighted Synthesis:** FAN outputs are weighted (w) by archetype and historical accuracy.
 - **The Conflict Matrix & Interceptor:** Flags "Logic Deadlocks."
 If nodes propose mutually exclusive patches, the matrix intercepts the Synthesis Equation, preventing mathematical noise, and immediately defers to Phi for arbitration.
 - **The Hot-Swap Protocol:** Phi can Purge, Wipe, or Re-Ingest any deadlocked or gyrating node to restore forward momentum.